Division 34 Bylaws

 2. Other meetings may be called, as are considered appropriate and feasible, by action of the Executive Committee.

-d.
+8. The President, with the advice of the Executive Committee or by vote of the membership, may create other committees.
 The responsibilities and functions of other special committees shall be delineated by the Executive Committee when they are established and may be changed at any time by action of the Executive Committee.